jcemelanda/tutorial/en/django_models/README.md

 It looks scary, right?
 But no worries we will explain what these lines mean!

 All lines starting with `from` or `import` are lines that add some bits from other files.
-So instead of copying and pasting the same things in every file, we can include some parts with `from ... import ...`.
+So instead of copying and pasting the same things in every file, we can include some parts with `from blog... import ...`.

 `class Post(models.Model):` - this line defines our model (it is an `object`).